AccessLabs-LRL/dumbo-web-051319/25-events/README.md

   * https://codepen.io/telegram/pen/maJxVV
   * What does event.stopPropagation() do and why should I avoid using it?
 * What is a dataset, and how can they help me?
+  * What is event.preventDefault() and why is it useful?

 https://www.w3schools.com/jsref/dom_obj_event.asp